 Step 2: Wet the Hair Gently

 Turn the water on to a lukewarm temperature.
-Too hot or too cold can cause damage to both the hair and the adhesive.
+Hot water can weaken the adhesive faster and may dry out the extensions.
+Lukewarm water is safer for the tape tabs and for the hair itself. cause damage to both the hair and the adhesive.
 Gently wet the hair from roots to ends, keeping the focus away from the tape-in area.

 Step 3: Use a Sulfate-Free Shampoo